Sailing in Croatia - Perfect sailing holidays destination

 Istria is actually a large peninsula in the north-western part of the Croatian coast, full of small picturesque towns, where you can have a delicious home-cooked meal complimented with a great choice of local wines.
-In Istria, you will find numerous smaller islands and islets which are not inhabited, but still worth seeing or having a swim in the local bays.
+In Istria, you will find numerous smaller islands and islets which are not inhabited, but still worth seeing and great for having a swim in their beautiful bays.
 One of Istria’s “must see” gems is definitely Brijuni.
-Brijuni are a national park consisting of 14 islands and islets, where larger ones are very rich with cultural heritage, flora and fauna.
-On the main island, golf lovers will find golf courses surrounded with beautiful landscapes.
+Brijuni is a national park consisting of 14 islands and islets, where larger ones are very rich with cultural heritage, flora and fauna.
+On the main island, there are many golf courses surrounded with beautiful landscapes - a heaven for golfers.

 Dalmatia is the area around the city of Zadar, which has been rapidly developing its tourist offer in the past few years.
 Dalmatia is a part of the Adriatic Sea which boasts the greatest number of islands in Croatia.
 With Kornati islands archipelago, including 89 islands and islets, Dalmatia is already offering a lot to explore.
 There are still Dugi Otok, Ugljan, Kornati, Žut, Murter, Kaprije, Žirje, Zlarin and many more.
 Sakarun/

-The South Adriatic has a group of larger islands with greater numbers of inhabitants.
-There is also a group of islands which are pretty far from the mainland leading them into “isolation”.
-That isolation gave them an opportunity to develop their special way of life, resulting in a very special charm which they are known for.
-Such an island is Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
-While visiting Vis, be sure to visit a gorgeous bay and Stiniva Beach.
-Lastovo is one of the most remote and inhabited islands in Croatia.
+The South Adriatic boasts a group of larger islands with a greater number of inhabitants.
+There is also a group of islands which are pretty far from the mainland.
+That isolation gave them the opportunity to develop their special way of life, resulting in a very special charm which they are known for.
+One of these islands is Vis, which was actually a military island and due to that fact it was completely “separated” from the world and tourists for many years.
+While visiting Vis, be sure to visit the gorgeous Stiniva Beach.
+Another island is Lastovo - one of the most remote and inhabited islands in Croatia.
 More than 70 % of the island is covered by forests and its natural beauty has remained untouched.
-The island of Mljet needs to be mentioned because of the fact that one part of the island is a national park.
+The island of Mljet needs to be mentioned as well, because of the fact that one part of this island is a national park.